 - Geranium – rose-like floral scent suitable for women.

 - Thyme – strong herb scent suitable for men.

-Alternatively, the oil cleansing method refers to the application of antibacterial oils, like the ones listed above, directly to the underarms or diluted with a carrier oil such as coconut oil (not more than 1 drop for every 1 ml of carrier oil).
-For example, lavender is gentle enough to apply directly to skin, whereas stronger oils like tea tree require dilution to prevent skin irritation.
-I carry a bottle of lavender in my handbag, and apply whenever I feel like I need to freshen up. *Please always do a patch test to test your reaction.
+Apply the essential oils directly to the underarms or diluted with a carrier oil such as coconut oil (Rule of thumb: 1 drop for every 1 ml of carrier oil).
+For example, lavender and geranium are gentle enough to apply directly to the skin without diluting, whereas stronger oils like tea tree and peppermint require dilution to prevent skin irritation.
+I carry a bottle of lavender in my handbag, and apply neat whenever I need to freshen up.
+Please always do a patch test to determine your reaction to an essential oil.

 COST & SHELF LIFE

 Cost Price: R9.27 per 50g (which is about one standard size roll-on container).

 Lasted me about: 2 months (using every day)